sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 Create a signing request for the client certificate.

-**Note**: Provide at least a common name and fill other fields as desired.
+Provide at least a common name and fill other fields as desired.
 Also, leave the email-Id field blank.

 `openssl req -new -nodes -newkey rsa:2048 -out client.csr -keyout client.key`